 10. Williams, Arizona

-Tucked away on the banks of the gorgeous Oak Creek in Sedona, Tlaquepaque is a nod to Mexican architecture and artisan culture both in name and purpose.
+Nestled on the serene banks of Oak Creek in Sedona, I discovered the enchanting Tlaquepaque.
+This delightful village pays homage to Mexican architecture and celebrates the vibrant artisan culture, both in its name and purpose.

 12. Montezuma Castle